vorrawut/KafkaStarter/class/modules/lesson_5/workshop_5.md

+# Workshop

-# Lesson 5 Workshop: Schema Registry with Avro & Protobuf
+## Schema Registry with Avro & Protobuf

 ## 🎯 What We Want to Build